siadat/eton/README.md

 # list all items
 eton ls -a

-# filter items containing words "thing" AND "some"
+# filter items containing words "word1" AND "word2"
-eton ls thing some
+eton ls word1 word2

 # you can mark specific items
 eton mark processes 1